savedra1/clipse/README.md

 ```

 ### Installing on Arch
-Thank you [mcdenkijin](https://www.reddit.com/user/mcdenkijin/) for creating the AUR package!
+Shout out to [mcdenkijin](https://www.reddit.com/user/mcdenkijin/) for creating the AUR package!

 **Installing with yay**
 ```shell